Spent Nuclear Fuel Train Escort Vehicle Cabooses

-The North Carolina Railway Museum is proud to be the new home of two historic fuel train escort cabooses, once used by Carolina Power & Light Company (now Duke Energy) to transport fuel between power plants across the Carolinas.
+The North Carolina Railway Museum is proud to be the new home of two historic Spent Nuclear Fuel (SNF) train escort cabooses, once used by Carolina Power & Light Company (now Duke Energy) to transport SNF between nuclear power plants across the Carolinas.
+For the safety of the crews that worked on these cabooses they never carried radioactive material on board or were exposed to radiation during their nearly 20 years in service.
 Both cabooses were generously donated to the museum by Duke Energy.

 For the 2026 season, Caboose #302 will primarily be on static display in the railyard.
 When open, visitors can step inside and meet a knowledgeable docent who will share more about its fascinating past.

-During our 2024 operating season, the second of our historic fuel train cabooses has entered service on the New Hope Valley Railway.
-Caboose #309 (formerly CPRX 10009) now serves as our rolling museum, sharing the story of the fuel trains and the dedicated crews who operated them.
+During our 2024 operating season, the second of these historic SNF train cabooses entered service on the New Hope Valley Railway.
+Caboose #309 (formerly CPRX 10009) now serves as our rolling museum, sharing the story of these trains and the dedicated crews who operated them.

 This remarkable caboose features modern comforts rarely found on historic rail equipment.
 A quiet diesel generator provides power for lighting and two ceiling-mounted AC/heat pump units that keep the interior cool in summer and warm in winter.
 Four of the seats are air-cushioned, allowing riders to adjust for maximum comfort using high-pressure air.
 A large storage locker topped with padded seating offers space for up to four passengers to sit together.

 A ride in Caboose #309 is available as a private experience for families or groups of up to ten guests.
 (Please note: two seats are located in the elevated cupola area, accessible by ladder.)
-Children under age 2 who can sit on an adult’s lap ride free of charge.
+Children under age 2 may sit on an adult’s lap ride free of charge.

 In May 2022, the North Carolina Railway Museum completed a remarkable undertaking—transporting ten railroad cars over public roads from the Harris Nuclear Power Plant to our rail yard.

 Among them were two cabooses with a truly unique story.
-These cars once served as escort vehicles for trains transporting fuel between the Carolinas’ power plants operated by Carolina Power & Light Company and later Progress Energy, now part of Duke Energy.
+These cabooses once served as escort vehicles for trains transporting SNF between the Carolinas’ nuclear power plants operated by Carolina Power & Light Company and later Progress Energy, now part of Duke Energy.

 Because of their specialized mission, the cabooses were outfitted with upgrades far beyond those found in standard railroad cabooses, including: